-NATIONAL ENDOWMENT FOR THE HUMANITIES ADVANCED FELLOWSHIPS FOR RESEARCH IN TURKEY, 2015-2016
+NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2016-2017

 Announcement [.pdf version] [.doc

 Application format [.pdf ]

-THE FELLOWSHIPS: The American Research Institute in Turkey takes pleasure in inviting applications for one to three advanced fellowships made possible by support from the National Endowment for the Humanities.
+THE FELLOWSHIPS: The American Research Institute in Turkey takes pleasure in inviting applications for one to three advanced long-term fellowships made possible by support from the National Endowment for the Humanities.
 The fields of study cover all periods of history in the general range of the humanities and include humanistically oriented aspects of the social sciences, prehistory, history, art, archaeology, literature, and linguistics, as well as interdisciplinary aspects of cultural history.
-The fellowships for research in Turkey may be held for four to twelve continuous months during 2015-2016.
-Stipends in the range of $16,800 to $50,400 are available on the basis of individual proposals.
+The fellowships for research in Turkey may be held for tenures of four to twelve continuous months during 2016-2017.
+Stipends of $4,200 per month are awarded on the basis of individual proposals.

 ELIGIBILITY: Scholars who have completed all formal training by the application deadline and plan to carry out research in Turkey for four months or longer may apply.
 They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT headquarters on questions of eligibility.
 Advanced scholars may also apply for ARIT Fellowships in the Humanities and Social Sciences.